 Well it is now one month since my first operation, and two weeks since my second.
 And I have to report that the procedure was a success.
 My visual acuity is sufficiently high that I don’t need any distance correction.
 I can read two lines below the 6/6 (or 20/20 in Imperial) which is the equivalent of 6/4, the vision of a young person.

 My surgeon was aiming for -0.25 dioptre in both eyes, as the margin for error from the mechanical calculation is 0.5 dioptre.
 Better surgeons will use their experience to temper the calculation and prescription and have a higher chance of getting a good outcome.
 My right eye (after two months) has settled down from -0.5 immediately after surgery to -0.25 dioptre.
-My left eye is at +0.25 after a month.
-Both outcomes may change slightly over the next few months.
+My left eye is at +0.25 after a month, and its resolving capability has been slightly improved.
+This is a very good outcome, and the surgeon is very happy with himself.

 So how do my eyes work in the short range with effectively a fixed focus?
 Well this was the big question that I was worried about before this whole endeavour.
 Would I be able to see the speedometer whilst driving?
 Could I read my wristwatch, or see my phone?
 Well there the answer is mostly, yes.
 It is amazing (to me at least) how closely the human eye resembles a pinhole camera in practice, and doesn’t need to be actively focused.
 Although, there is no escaping the need to use reading glasses for detailed close work.